Popcorn and school goes hand in hand

 Almost every school and its auxiliary programs struggle to find the funds they need due to state budget cuts.
 Many teachers are struggling to pay for the school supplies needed so their students don’t fall behind.
 Simple things like notebooks, pencils, sharpeners, Loose leaf paper and backpacks can add up quickly.
 Some teachers report spending up to a $1,000 or more out of their own pockets to purchase these necessary school items.

 Perhaps you have seen your local school host a popcorn fundraiser.
-Fundraising Zone tells that typically, the child will be sent home with a popcorn brochure.
+Fundraising Zone (website) tells that typically, the child will be sent home with a popcorn fundraiser brochure.
 Some parents will complain but most are glad to assist.
 It is because they know the money will go towards their child getting the best well rounded education available.
 Selling popcorn may make the difference between your kids having sports equipment in the gym or craft supplies for art class.
 Other parents struggle with the idea of their child’s teacher having to take on a second job to pay for these items themselves.
 So they willingly support the arrangement.

 A great after school snack